These Molasses Cookies are soft and chewy with the perfect combination of spices. They are a must make holiday cookie that everyone will love.

 Substitutes for Molasses

-I highly recommend that you use molasses for this recipe.
+I highly recommend that you use molasses for this molasses cookie recipe.
 It is part of what brings the signature flavor and texture to these great cookies.
-That being said, if you are in a pinch you can replace the molasses with
+That being said, if you are in a pinch you can replace the molasses with either of the following: